-To interpret the results for the more common case of interdependent edges, meaningful interpretation requires repeatedly sampling partitionings of the entire graph.
-Averaging across the resulting set of partitionings, we can compute edgelevel border probabilities.
-To assess the effect of ethnic boundaries, we sample two types of partitionings.
-The first type is sampled from the observed data.
-The second, counterfactual type is sampled after setting all ethnic boundaries to zero but holding all other covariates at their observed values.
+Interpreting the results for the more common case of interdependent edges requires using our estimates to repeatedly sampling partitionings of graph G. With the resulting set of partitionings, we can compute predicted edge-level border probabilities as the fraction of partitionings in which an edge crosses a border.
+To assess the joint effect of all ethnic boundaries, we sample two types of partitionings.
+The first type is sampled from the observed data in 2011.
+The second, counterfactual type is sampled assuming that all of Europe belongs to the same ethnic group but holding all other covariates at their observed values.
 The joint effect of all observed ethnic boundaries on an edge is then the difference between its probability of crossing a state border derived from the observed and that obtained from the counterfactual data.

 Figure 4 plots the results of this procedure.
 Panel (a) and (b) map the predicted probabilities of each edge derived from the observed and counterfactual data for the year 2011 using the estimates from our baseline model.
 Comparing Panel (a) with (b), we see that incorporating information from ethnic boundaries in (a) greatly increases the fit of the predicted border probabilities with the contemporary map of Europe.
 Panel (c) plots the distribution of the difference between these two estimates for all edges that cross an ethnic boundary.
-The plot clearly shows that ethnic boundaries substantially increase border probabilities.
+The plot clearly shows that ethnic boundaries substantially increase border probabilities, with effects that are larger than the ones for bridge-edges discussed above.
 On average, border probabilities increase by 35 percentage points in the baseline model.
-In the lagged dependent variable model border probabilities increase by 17 percentage points.
-This lower effect results from the relatively small baseline probability of border change.
+In the